blbadger/blbadger.github.io/latent_output.md

 On a memorable episode of the popular comedy 'Seinfeld', the character George decides to do the opposite of what he would normally do with appropriately comedic results.
 But one might wonder: what is the opposite?
 For a number of ideas, there seems to be a natural opposite (light and dark, open and closed) but for others ideas or objects it is more difficult to identify an opposite: for example, what is the opposite of a mountian?
 One might say a valley, but this is far from the only option.
 Likewise, objects like a tree and actions like walking do not have clear opposites.

 Fortunately, finding a meaningful opposite using our image-generating deep learning models will not be difficult if the output is indeed a latent space.
-UWe want to perform gradient descent on the input $a$ in order to minimize the activation of the output category of interest $O_i$, meaning that our loss function $J$ is
+We want to perform gradient descent on the input $a$ in order to minimize the activation of the output category of interest $O_i$, meaning that our loss function $J$ is

 $$
 J(O(a, \theta)) = O_i(a, \theta)